First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

 The calculated ZPL transition energies for the other candidates lie close to that of the $\text{C}_\text{i}\text{N}_\text{i}$ defect.
 The calculated relative energy shifts ($\Delta \text{ZPL}$) with respect to the $\text{C}_\text{i}\text{N}_\text{i}$ ZPL are 20, 23, and 25 meV for the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ (Hu), $\text{C}_\text{i}\text{N}_\text{i}\text{O}_\text{i}$ (C-side), and (N-side), respectively.
 This shows possible matches with the N2, N4, and N5 line energy order.
 The assignment of the lines is further strengthened by the matching point symmetries for the N2 and N5 lines.
 For the origin of the missing N3 line, a straightforward choice could be the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}\text{O}_\text{i}$ (Hu) and $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}\text{O}_\text{i}$ (bc) stuctures, both showing matching symmetry with N3.
 However, their calculated ZPL energies lie further apart from the formerly assigned ones ($\Delta \text{ZPL}$ of 0 and 3 meV, respectively).
 This discrepancy makes it difficult to make predictions on the origin of the N3 line.

 Our calculations on the optical properties of the candidate structures conclude with strong evidence for the $\text{C}_\text{i}\text{N}_\text{i}$ defect as the origin of the N1 center.
 Moreover, all the candidate structures lie in a 25 meV range of the former ZPL energy, suggesting that they are possible origins of the further lines in the N-series.
 Considering point symmetries and relative stabilities, we propose the assignment of the N2, N4, and N5 lines, while further studies on the formation path and optical properties of oxygen-related centers are suggested to identify the missing N3 ZPL line.
-The final candidate structures assigned to the N-centers are collected in Fig.~\ref{fig:structures}.
+The final candidates assigned as the structural origins to the N-centers are visualized in Fig.~\ref{fig:structures}.